Agave americana: Cuisine

 Agave americana has various uses starting in pre-Columbian Mexico.
 If the flower stem is cut before flowering, a sweet liquid known as aguamiel ("lit. 'honey water') can be collected from the plant's hollowed heart.
 This liquid can be fermented to produce the alcoholic drink called pulque or octli used in pre-Columbian Mexico.

 In the tequila-producing regions of Mexico, agaves are known as mezcales.
 Mezcal refers to the high-alcohol product obtained through fermented agave distillation, and A. americana is among the several Agave species used for this purpose.
 The specific mezcal known as tequila is produced from Agave tequilana, commonly referred to as "blue agave."
 Mezcal comes in various types, some of which may be flavored with the intensely pungent mezcal worm.

 Mezcal and tequila, despite being produced from agave plants, differ from pulque in their sugar extraction techniques and classification as distilled spirits.
 In mezcal and tequila production, the sugars are obtained by heating the piñas (or hearts) of the plants in ovens, as opposed to collecting aguamiel from the cut stalk of the plant.
 Therefore, if pulque were to be distilled, it would not be classified as mezcal but rather as a distinct beverage.

 Agaves are also found throughout Latin America and are used in similar ways.
 In Ecuador, the equivalent of pulque is known as guarango, which has recently been distilled as miske.
+Its use in making fermented and distilled drinks may have been a reason why settlers introduced the plant to Spanish Alta California, and according to reports made to ethnologist J. P. Harrington, Chumash consultants had seen a mission priest collect juice from the stalks, though the Chumash themselves did not produce alcoholic beverages.

-Agave nectar is marketed as a natural sweeteners with a low glycemic index, primarily due to its high fructose content.
+Agave nectar is marketed as a natural sweetener with a low glycemic index, primarily due to its high fructose content.

 Fibers

 The leaves of A. americana yield fibers called pita, which are suitable for making ropes, nets, bags, sacks, matting, and coarse cloth.
 They are also used for leather embroidery in a technique known as piteado.
 Both pulque and maguey fiber played significant roles in the pre-Columbian economy of Mexico.
+In California, where the plant was introduced during Spanish colonization, the fibers began to be used by indigenous people like the Chumash to make string as an alternative to the shorter fibers of native Hesperoyucca whipplei; the fiber cordage was employed in making string, sewing shoes, and possibly for basketry handles.
+In Morocco, fibre from A. americana has also been described in materials-science literature as sabra fibre.

 Medicine

-Agave americana contains agavose, a sugar that is isomeric (similar) to sucrose but with reduced sweetening power, as well as agavasaponins and agavosides.
+Agave americana contains agavasaponins and agavosides (fructans).
 It is used in traditional medicine to treat various ailments, and as a laxative, diuretic, and diaphoretic.
+In California, following its introduction, it was reported that despined leaves were split and made into a poultice for boils.
 However, a comprehensive review of research literature using systematic methods (scientific review) did not find sufficient data to support its effectiveness or safety.
-It is important to note that A. americana can cause severe allergic dermatitis.
+A. americana can cause severe allergic dermatitis.